Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Essentially, UserGems tracks customer job changes, notifying you every time a paying customer changes their job or a new person takes on a role at an account you’re targeting.
 You can then use this information to reach out to:

-- People who already know about your product and who are more likely to convert
+People who already know about your product and who are more likely to convert

-- And, folks who are looking to invest in new software for a new role they’ve taken
+And, folks who are looking to invest in new software for a new role they’ve taken

 Step 6: Execute, test, optimize

-Lastly, it’s important you execute your demand gen program with an experimental mindset.
+Execute your demand gen program with an experimental mindset.

-Remember: not all your demand generation efforts will drive results or be worth your investment.
-But you’ll only learn which demand gen tactics pull in the most qualified leads by testing, iterating, and optimizing.
+You'll learn which demand gen tactics pull in the most qualified leads by testing, iterating, and optimizing.

 Will also adds, “In addition to tracking, it’s important to measure the success of each campaign by focusing on metrics such as engagement rates, click-through rates, and conversion rates.
 You should then use this data to refine your strategy and optimize your campaigns for better results.”